EliArn99/Learning-Management-System-/README.md

 ## About the project

-AcademicFlow was developed to simplify the complex administrative and pedagogical tasks inherent in university education.
+LMS was developed to simplify the complex administrative and pedagogical tasks inherent in university education.
 By offering distinct user roles and a critical pre-approval mechanism, it ensures a controlled and secure learning environment.
 The platform aims to enhance communication, centralize learning resources, and provide clear tracking of academic progress for all stakeholders. 📈💬

 ### Built With